RedHatInsights/bonfire-tekton/README.md

     - name: revision
       value: main # Or whatever branch you want to test
     - name: pathInRepo
-      value: pipelines/basic.yaml # This is the path to the pipeline
+      value: pipelines/basic.yaml # If you have no IQE tests, change this to pipelines/basic_no_iqe.yaml
     resolver: git
   params:
     - name: APP_NAME